vvvhung/Course_Project/CodeBook.md

 B. Column 2 is subject number, its values are in set 1,..,30

-C. Last 561 column are mean of descriptive variable in Features.txt
+C. Last 561 column are mean of descriptive variable in Features.txt (477 first are 477 levels of this set, lasts are NAs)

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y